jyt0532/blog/_posts/2017-04-13-simple-cryptography-en.md

 ### Digital Signature

 The story continues, since everyone has B's public key, everyone can use B's public key to send secret message to B.
-How can B knows who sent the messageto him?
+How can B knows who sent the message to him?
 If A claimed A sent the message, how can B know it is indeed sent by A not others?
 Now we introduce digital signature.

 Before A send the message to B, A use A's private key to encrypt and send it to B.